-Directory information includes: name, local and permanent mailing addresses, telephone number, date and place of birth, most recent previous school attended, major field of study, classification, dates of attendance, honors awarded, degrees and dates conferred, participation in officially recognized activities and sports, and weight and height of members of athletic teams.
-Requests for withholding directory information are to be made by completing the proper form, which must be filed at the Office of the Registrar for each enrollment period (Fall, Spring, Summer) within the first two weeks of the Fall or Spring semester and the first week of an Interim or Summer Session.
+To have directory information withheld, a student must complete the non-disclosure form, which can be obtained and filed at the Office of the Registrar within the first two weeks of the semester.
+The institution has established the following as Directory Information: name, mailing addresses, telephone numbers, email addresses, date and place of birth, most recent previous school attended, major field of study, classification, dates of attendance, honors awarded, degrees and dates conferred, participation in officially recognized activities and sports, and weight and height of members of athletic teams.

-ENMU does not release records from other institutions, such as: transcripts, ACT, CLEP, GRE and GMAT scores.
+ENMU does not release records from other institutions, such as transcripts, ACT, CLEP, DANTES, GRE, and GMAT scores.